It's a lot of work for a project team to build an intranet, so getting to the launch stage is a satisfying and exciting milestone!

 - hold informal training sessions - with snacks if possible! - for staff to attend and become more comfortable with using the intranet and its features, ask questions, etc.

-- allow staff to change their profile photos (provide guidance on appropriate photos), and set up a photo booth or have Communications staff take photos against a neutral backdrop; you'd be surprised at the number of people who don't have a recent, flattering photo without family or pets
+- allow staff to change their profile photos (provide guidance on appropriate photos with a Governance document), and set up a photo booth or have Communications staff take photos against a neutral backdrop; you'd be surprised at the number of people who don't have a recent, flattering photo without family or pets

 - increase the visibility of the intranet by putting it on large screens in key locations in the workplace